-Claremont School of Theology also welcomes applications from students wishing to transfer from another institution.
-Applicants considering a transfer may request that an initial degree audit be performed to determine how many academic credits at their current school are likely to be transferable to Claremont School of Theology.
+CST also welcomes applications from students wishing to transfer from another institution.
+Applicants considering a transfer may request that an initial degree audit be performed to determine how many academic credits at their current school are likely to be transferable to CST.
 Official transcripts from the transferring institution are required for the degree audit.
 Credit cannot be transferred from other institutions into any CST doctoral program.